Audi 80: Audi 4000S

+4000 gallery

 B3 (1986–1992)

 In September 1986, Audi released a new Typ 89 Audi 80 for the 1987 model year on the European market and introduced it elsewhere within a year.
-It was based on a new platform which broke the relationship between the 80 and the Volkswagen Passat, the corresponding third generation of which used the transverse-engined Volkswagen B3 platform, whilst Audi stuck with the longitudinal front wheel drive layout for the B3-series 80.
-Production codes were Typ 89 from 1987 to 1989, and Typ 8A from 1990 onwards (in line with a restructuring of many VW platform designations).
-It introduced a new aerodynamic look and a fully zinc coated galvanised bodyshell.
+It was based on a new platform that broke the relationship between the 80 and the Volkswagen Passat, the corresponding third generation of which used the transverse-engined Volkswagen B3 platform, whilst Audi stuck with the longitudinal front wheel drive layout for the B3-series 80.
+Production codes were Typ 89 from 1987 to 1989, and Typ 8A from 1990 onward (in line with a restructuring of many VW platform designations).
+It introduced a new aerodynamic look and a fully zinc-coated galvanised bodyshell.

 Unlike its predecessor, the B3 was marketed worldwide only as the Audi 80 or Audi 90.
 Initially, Audi transferred existing powertrain concepts to the new model although fuel injection was now available for some engines.
 A range of new petrol and diesel inline four-cylinder engines became available to European customers along with the procon-ten safety system which became standard fitment from 1991.

 Procon-ten was a notable safety feature comprising a series of hidden steel cables routed behind the gearbox, attached to the steering wheel and front seatbelt inertia reels.
-In the event of a front impact, the engine and gearbox are forced rearwards, pulling on these cables.
+In the event of a front impact, the engine and gearbox are forced rearward, pulling on these cables.
 This action simultaneously pulls the steering wheel into the dashboard to prevent the driver colliding with it while tightening the front seatbelts.
 This innovation was a precursor to the airbag, which became popular on mass produced cars during the 1990s after being patented by Mercedes-Benz in 1982.

 In 1987, the Audi 90 was reintroduced as an upmarket, more luxurious variant of the 80.
 To begin with it would again feature a choice of 10-valve inline five-cylinder petrol engines, and could be specified with or without quattro.
-The 90 differs visually to the 80 by a full width tail-light panel; headlights which featured additional high-beam lights and a slightly different front grille.
+The 90 differs visually from the 80 by a full-width tail-light panel; headlights that featured additional high-beam lights and a slightly different front grille.
 Indicator lamps were moved from beside the headlights to the bumpers next to the fog lights, which were standard fitment on the 90.
 Brightwork surrounds for the windows, tops of the bumpers and side rubbing strips were also standard.
 Interiors were upgraded over the 80 featuring velour seat coverings and a slightly more generous level of equipment.
-The then range-topping 2.2E offered a boot spoiler, alloy wheels, leather steering wheel and sports front seats.
+The then range-topping 2.2E offered a boot spoiler, alloy wheels, leather steering wheel, and sports front seats.
 Switchable ABS was standard on quattro versions.